zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_1.rst

 A response will only contain information for valid images, if an image can not be identified as valid it is simply skipped.

-CBOR data of successful response:
+CBOR data of successful response, when image is ready:

 .. code-block:: none